akshat-o5/Resturant-Finder/README.md

-# A Font-end Project of Resutant Finder Website using HTML, CSS and Javascript
+# A Front-end Project of Restaurant Finder Website using HTML, CSS and Javascript